-Levindale Hebrew Geriatric Center and Hospital is passionate about providing the best medical and emotional care for our residents and patients.
+Levindale Hebrew Geriatric Center and Hospital is passionate about providing the best medical and emotional care for its residents and patients.
 Quality of life for the people who stay or work at Levindale is the top priority.

 In 1996, Levindale united with Sinai Hospital to form the Sinai Health System.
 Then in 1998, Sinai Health merged with Northwest Hospital to become LifeBridge Health.
 This distinctive system, which now also includes Carroll Hospital, brings a full continuum of health care services to the community.